Create a C# Console Program to find all Prime Factors in a number

 Did you find this article valuable?

-Support Kieran Triggs by becoming a sponsor.
+Support Kieran Triggs - Software Developer by becoming a sponsor.
 Any amount is appreciated!